GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/nativeMessaging/index.md

 - Is the name spelled correctly in the extension and in the manifest file?
 - Is the manifest in the right directory and with the correct name?
 See [native messaging host location][native-messaging-host-location] for the expected formats.
 - Is the manifest file in the correct format?
-In particular, is the JSON syntax correct and do the values match the definition of a [native messaging host manifest][native-messaging-host-manifest]?
+In particular, is the JSON valid and well-formed and do the values match the definition of a [native messaging host manifest][native-messaging-host-manifest]?
 - Does the file specified in `path` exist?
 On Windows, paths may be relative, but on macOS and Linux, the paths must be absolute.